 - Simply select the height, where you want to do the color change, using the slider on the right side of the application.

 - Hit the "+" button and that's it!
-Bear in mind that color will be changed at the START of the chosen layer height.
-Using the example above, the printer will stop at the start of 3.2mm layer.
+Bear in mind that the color will be changed at the BEGINNING of the chosen layer height.
+Using the example above, the printer will stop as soon as it reaches 3.2mm height.
 Therefore, the text "PRUSA" will be printed after swapping the filament.

 - Once the printer hits the layer change code, the printing process will stop, and a prompt on the printer's LCD will ask you to change the filament.
 Remove the current filament and insert a new one.
 Use the Knob to confirm the prompt on the screen.
 The printer will load the new filament and another prompt will appear: "Changed correctly?"

 - Hit "Yes" if the color of the extruded sample changed properly.

 - Hit "Filament not loaded" if the filament was not loaded at all.
 The printer will then repeat the whole loading process.

 - Hit "Color not clear" if the filament was loaded but the color is still mixed with the previous filament.
 The printer will extrude a little more filament.

 Another option for multicolored print is to use the filament change option while printing.
 To do that, simply start the printer as you would normally do and once you want to change the filament, do the following: